What is pulmonary stenosis?

 Children with pulmonary stenosis require regular checkups with a pediatric cardiologist throughout their lives.
 Some children must also stay on medicine and may need to limit their physical activity.

 As your child grows, blood may begin to leak through the abnormal valve.
 This is called pulmonary regurgitation or pulmonic insufficiency.
 The blockage can also come back in some children.
-If this happens, cardiac catheterization can be repeated, as long as there isn't too much regurgitation.
-In severe cases, additional surgery may be necessary.
+If this happens, cardiac catheterization can be repeated if there isn't too much regurgitation.
+In severe cases, another surgery may be necessary.

 The Philadelphia Adult Congenital Heart Center, a joint program of CHOP and the University of Pennsylvania, meets the unique needs of adults who were born with heart defects.